Friday, August 25, 2017

 “A lot of us are committed to making this organization more transparent.”

 Bluebond had aligned herself with the reform movement early last year, gaining support from the Council of Sections for election to a trustee position in what became the first contested LACBA election in 25 years.
 After the time for declaring for offices ended, however, she withdrew, citing a judicial canon which she said proscribes candidacy if there is an opponent.

-She thereby ceded the seat to Diana K. Rogers, the choice of the Nominating Committee, who ran unopposed.
+She thereby ceded the seat to Diana K. Rodgers, the choice of the Nominating Committee, who ran unopposed.
 The 2016 Nominating Committee slate had been dictated by then-President-Elect Margaret Stevens, an ally of Kiesel.

 The reform movement won all three of the officer positions that were up for election—president-elect, senior vice president, and vice president.
 Of the nine trustee seats that were open, it embraced two of the committee’s choices; two of its candidates (including Bluebond) did not wind up on the ballot; and it won all five seats that were contested.

 Switching her allegiance to Stevens, who became president July 1, 2016, Bluebond was appointed by Stevens, with board approval, as an assistant vice president for 2016-17.
 At the last board meeting this year over which Stevens presided, in June, she nominated Bluebond to a seat on the board that had been vacant since October.